 We can recommend compensation for:

-It is important to understand that a quantifiable financial loss is different to a lost opportunity.
-If a banking error or delay meant you missed an opportunity (for example, to buy a property or invest in shares at a good time), this is not a direct financial loss.
-We do not have the power to recommend compensation for direct loss based on a lost opportunity but this may be considered as part of compensation for inconvenience.
+A quantifiable financial loss is different to a lost opportunity.
+If a banking error or delay meant you missed an opportunity to, say, buy a property or invest in shares at a good time, this is not a direct financial loss.
+We do not have the power to recommend compensation for a lost opportunity, but we may consider the effects of a lost opportunity as part of compensation for inconvenience.

 We can recommend up to $350,000 compensation to reimburse a direct loss.
-While you do not have to put a dollar value on your loss, you will need to identify the nature of your financial loss and explain how your bank’s wrongdoing caused that loss.
+You do not have to put a dollar value on your loss, although you will need to identify the nature of your financial loss and explain how your bank’s wrongdoing caused that loss.

 We may recommend compensation for inconvenience even if you have not experienced a direct financial loss.
-However, we will only recommend this type of compensation if you have suffered a significantly high level of inconvenience.
+However, we will recommend this type of compensation only if you have suffered a significant amount of inconvenience.
 We consider minor inconvenience part of everyday life.

-When we consider the appropriate level of compensation for the inconvenience suffered we take into account the specific facts of the complaint and the following factors are usually important:
+When we consider the appropriate level of compensation for inconvenience, we take into account the specific facts of the complaint.
+The following factors are usually important: